ft-tankverksted/.github/profile/README.md

 - Understand the problem, Plan solution(s), Execute, Reflect.
 UPER.
 - Write code for humans, not machines.
 - Don't hesistate to communicate.
+- Take ownership
-- Take ownership and build the future we need.
+- build the future we need.